 - 7 days with a rental car and a round trip flight for two: average of $92/day (well over budget)

 - 2 activities free via WorldPoints (well under budget)

-Thoughts on my Hawaiian itinerary?
+Alright so, any thoughts on my Hawaiian itinerary?

 See you next time for: FIJI.